BBC6BAE9/CacheKit/README.md

 # 📦 CacheKit

-Cache is a lightweight disk caching tool for Apple platform, commonly used to store data returned from network requests.
+Cache is a lightweight thread safe disk caching tool for Apple platform, commonly used to store data returned from network requests.

 ## Quick Start